UKPLab/openreview-licensing-workflow/README.md

 with their associated licenses (stored in a separate file).
 There will be an update to retrieve the public dataset including submission data of agreeing authors for the set of accepted papers.

-To retrieve the the protected dataset, run `collect.py` providing the venue parameters, passwords and salts.
+To retrieve the protected dataset, run `collect.py` providing the venue parameters, passwords and salts.
 The resulting dataset will be stored in enrypted zip-files.
 Please check out the readme in the resulting files describing how to unpack them.
 We highly recommend using different passwords for the license file and the actual data file.